 deadline(you know what goes here)

-The Linux Hadoop Minimal is a virtual machine (VM) that can be used to try the examples presented in the following on-line courses entitled:
+The Linux Hadoop Minimal is a virtual machine (VM) that can be used to try the examples presented in many of the trainings mentioned on the main page and any of Doug Eadline's instructional videos or books.
+It provides a fully operational Linux environment that runs Apache Hadoop, Spark, Hive, Kafka, Nifi, HBase, and Sqoop.

-The machine has many important Hadoop and Spark packages installed and at the same time tries to keep the resource usage as low as possible so the VM can used on most laptops.
+The machine also has many supporting packages installed (e.g Anaconda Python3) and at the same time tries to keep the resource usage as low as possible so the VM can used on most laptops.
 (See below for resource recommendations)

 To learn more about the course and my other analytics books and videos, go to: